 – David Byrne

-The value of music and music education is undisputed.
-Numerous studies have proven that active music making:
+The value of music and music education for young people is undisputed.
+Numerous studies have proven that music tuition and active music-making:

 - Provides unique and distinct modes of learning